sreejithag/pi-hole-android-private-dns-docker/README.md

 ## Requirements

 1. Ubuntu / any Linux distributtion
-2. Docker and Docker compose installed with user added to docker group (installation guide [Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04),[Docker Compose](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04) for ubuntu)
+2. Docker and Docker compose installed with user added to docker group (installation guide [Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04),[Docker-Compose](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04) for ubuntu)
+3. Domain pointing to public IP address of the server

+***Note*** I dont test it on Raspberry or on other Linux distributions I have tested it with Ubuntu server 20.04 but script should work with other Linux distributions too.

+## Installation

 `./setup.sh <your-domain-name> <email> <time zone> <password>`